-→ Organization, Description of the Entity and Its Activities
+Organization, Description of the Entity and Its Activities

-The Economic Development Authority of the Town of Lawrenceville, Virginia, (the "Authority") was created by a resolution of the Town Council of Lawrenceville, Virginia (the "Town") dated March 2011 in accordance with Chapter 33, Title 15.1, of the Code of Virginia of 1950, as amended (the "Act").
-The purpose of the Authority shall be to promote economic and industrial development in the greater Lawrenceville area.
+The Industrial Development Authority of the Town of Chase City, Virginia (the "Authority") was created by a resolution of the Town Council of Chase City, Virginia (the "Town") in accordance with Chapter 33, Title 15.1, of the Code of Virginia of 1950, as amended (the "Act").
+The purpose of the Authority shall be to promote industry and develop trade by inducing manufacturing, industrial, governmental, and commercial enterprises to locate in or remain in the Commonwealth of Virginia and to further the use of its agricultural products and natural resources.

-The Authority is a separate and distinct entity from the Town of Lawrenceville, Virginia and is, in accordance with the Act, a political subdivision of the Commonwealth of Virginia.
+The Authority is a separate and distinct entity from the Town of Chase City, Virginia and is, in accordance with the Act, a political subdivision of the Commonwealth of Virginia and not subject to income taxation.

-A seven-member board appointed by the Town Council of the Town of Lawrenceville, Virginia governs the Authority.
-The directors are to serve staggered terms of one to four years each.
+A seven-member board appointed by the Town Council of the Town of Chase City, Virginia governs the Authority.
+The directors are to serve staggered terms of four years each.